bcdev/zappend/docs/guide.md

 #### `zappend.api.SliceFactory`

-A slice factory is a function that provides receives a processing context of type `zappend.api.Context` and yields a slice dataset object of one of the types described above.
+A slice factory is a function that receives a processing context of type `zappend.api.Context` and yields a slice dataset object of one of the types described above.
 Since a slice factory cannot have additional arguments, it is normally defined as a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming))